 November 15, 2017

-Hostile environment sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature that has a purpose or effect of unreasonably interfering with an individual’s work performance or creating an intimidating, hostile or offensive working environment.
+Hostile environment sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature that interferes with an individual’s work performance or creates an intimidating, hostile or offensive working environment.

 Many kinds of conduct can be found to give rise to hostile environment sexual harassment.
 The conduct must be sex based.
-The conduct can include epithets, slurs, negative stereotyping, threats, displays of written or graphic material that demean an individual or group because of gender, jokes, sexual hijinx, etc. The conduct must be sufficiently severe or pervasive to alter the conditions of the victim’s employment and create an abusive working environment.
+The conduct can include epithets, slurs, negative stereotyping, threats, displays of written or graphic material that demean an individual or group because of gender, jokes, sexual hijinx, etc. When the conduct interferes with your ability to do your job and or your mental health, you may have a case.
 Courts evaluate both the severity and pervasiveness of the conduct.

-Later United States Supreme Court cases established a standard for determining employer liability for harassment which does not depend upon characterization of the harassment as either quid pro quo or hostile environment.
+In some cases, your employer can be liable for sexual harassment committed by employees and/or customers.
 In two cases, Faragher v.
 City of Boca Raton, and Burlington Industries v.
-Ellerth, the Supreme Court established that an employer will be vicariously liable for sexual harassment of an employee by a supervisor with immediate or successively higher authority over the employee even when there have been no tangible job detriments resulting from the harassment.
-When there have been tangible job detriments, the employer may not present affirmative defenses, and will be liable.
-When there have been no tangible job detriments, the employer may present affirmative defenses.
-The affirmative defenses outlined by the Supreme Court include the employer’s showing it exercised reasonable care to prevent and correct promptly any sexual harassing behavior, and the plaintiff employee’s unreasonable failure to take advantage of preventive or corrective opportunities provided by the employer.
+Ellerth, the Supreme Court established that an employer can be vicariously liable for sexual harassment of an employee by a supervisor with authority over the employee even when there have been no tangible job detriments resulting from the harassment.
+The employer must show it took reasonable care to promptly prevent and correct any sexual harassing behavior if it was reported.